-Unlike most whale watching tours on larger boats with as many as 100 people on board, our tours are unique in that we only take 6 passengers at a time.
-This ensures that everyone can enjoy an unobstructed view of the whales and other wildlife that we encounter with no crowding.
-We also have the advantage of being able to move quickly to a new location if we see something exciting going on.
-Catamarans with 2 hulls offer a much smoother ride through the waves which helps us get to the whales faster.
+Catamarans with 2 hulls offer a much smoother ride through the waves than conventional boats which helps us get to the whales faster.
 Catamarans are also very stable which is a big help when taking pictures of the whales and other wildlife we encounter on these adventures.
-Personally, our favorite part of the smaller boat with only 6 passengers is that we will have the opportunity to talk about the animals as we observe them and we are available to answer questions about what we are seeing.
+Personally, our favorite part of this smaller boat with only 6 passengers is that we will have the opportunity to talk about the animals as we observe them and we are available to answer questions about what you are seeing.

 Local experience matters when looking for whales.
 We are the only company in the area to have been in continuous, year round operation on the waters of San Luis Bay since 2012.
 Captain Mark Kocina the owner has worked as a boat captain / naturalist / adventure travel guide / white water rafting guide for over 45 years in many countries around the world.
 He will bring all of that experience to bear on these trips.
 Captain Frank Orazio has been fishing these waters for 21 years and is an excellent boat captain with a good background in wildlife sighting.
-In our combined time at Port San Luis, we have taken over 19,000 guests out onto these waters to see the whales and other animals that frequent this area.
+In our combined time at Port San Luis, we have taken over 26,000 guests out onto these waters to see the whales and other animals that frequent this area.
 If you are looking for a knowledgeable, friendly captain to escort your family out for a safe, educational and memorable whale watching experience please join us for a tour.

 What time of the day to go?